Can’t unlock your Volvo because the key fob battery is dead? Learn how to unlock your Volvo using the emergency key on the key fob.

 - Insert the metal key at the bottom of the door handle on the driver’s door and remove the plastic cover.
 This will expose the key tumbler.

-- If the vehicle has a dead battery, jump-start the car.
+If the vehicle has a dead battery, jump-start the car.
 Jump starting terminals are in the engine bay.
-Pull-on the lever on the left-hand side of the steering wheel to open the hood and locate the Positive (+) terminal near the driver’s strut tower.
-To start the engine, you may need to press the START button with the key fob.
+Pull the lever on the left-hand side of the steering wheel to open the hood and locate the Positive (+) terminal near the driver’s strut tower.
+You may need to press the START button with the key fob to start the engine.

 If you find that your key fob isn’t working, but you know that your car battery isn’t dead, this means that your key fob battery has died.
 Replace the key fob battery.

 The keyless entry feature on a Volvo is great for getting in and starting your car easily and hassle-free.
-But when your car battery dies, it makes getting into your car a whole lot harder.
+But when your car battery dies, it makes getting into your car much harder.
 Unlike regular keys, your key fob won’t work if the battery isn’t charged.

 We hope you find the Unlock Volvo if Key Fob Remote isn’t Working – Dead Battery guide.
 Check these troubleshooting and repair guides for more help on your Volvo.